MohdMuslim92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 17-hidethisword : Display lines do not contain a pattern
 * 18-letteronly : Display lines starting with a letter
 * 19-AZ : Replace two characters with another ones
+* 20-hiago : Remove letters from a string